jseidman/cmapi/deploy/README.md

 Before executing the deployment application, a couple of things to note:

-* The code currently doesn't enable a CM license, so before executing log into the CM UI and execute the trial license.
+* The code currently doesn't enable a CM license, so before executing log into the CM UI and execute the trial license (or upload a valid license).
 * To help troubleshoot, set the "Enable Debugging of API" parameter in the Administration settings in the CM UI.
 See [Debugging Tips](http://cloudera.github.io/cm_api/docs/debugging-tips/).

 Finally, build and execute the deployment application: